static-frame/static-frame/doc/source/api_shape.rst

 =======================================================

-:py:class:`static_frame.Series` and :py:class:`static_frame.Frame` store underlying data in one or two-dimensional NumPy arrays.
+:obj:`static_frame.Series` and :obj:`static_frame.Frame` store underlying data in one or two-dimensional NumPy arrays.
 Attributes similar to those found on NumPy arrays are available to describe the characteristics of the container.